-2.1 The random graph model
+2.1.
+The Random Graph Model

-We first develop a general model for lower bounds that captures a class of non-adaptive, symmetric load balancing strategies.
+We first develop a general model for lower bounds that captures a class of nonadaptive, symmetric load balancing strategies.
 Our lower bounds are expressed in terms of the number of rounds of communication, r, and the number of choices available to each ball, d.
-In Section 2.2, we will focus on the case where d = 2 and r = 2, extending the results to arbitrary values of r and d in Section 2.3.
+In Section 2.2, we focus on the case where d = 2 and r = 2, extending the results to arbitrary values of r and d in Section 2.3.

-For our bounds, we will rephrase the balls and bins problem in terms of a random graph orientation problem.
+For our bounds, we rephrase the balls and bins problem in terms of a random graph orientation problem.
 The relationship between balls and bins problems and random graphs has been noted previously [1, 14, 16].
 Here, we show that proving a lower bound for the balls and bins problem is equivalent to showing that, with sufficiently high probability, a specific subgraph appears in a random graph.
 These results on random graphs may be of independent interest.

 We temporarily restrict ourselves to the case of d = 2.
 Associate with each bin a vertex of a graph with n vertices.
 Each ball can be represented by an undirected edge in this graph, where the vertices of the edge correspond to the two bins chosen by the ball.
 (For convenience, in this section, we assume that each ball chooses two bins without replacement.
 This has the effect of ensuring that no self-loops arise in the graph.
 Multiple edges, however, may arise: these correspond to two balls that have chosen the same pair of bins.
 Our proofs may be modified to allow self-loops, and our restriction does not change our asymptotic results.)
 With each edge we shall associate an orientation.
-An edge, or ball, shall be oriented toward the vertex, or bin, that it chooses as its final destination.
 The goal of the algorithm is thus to minimize the maximum indegree over all vertices of the graph.
 In the case where there are m balls and n bins, the corresponding graph is a random graph chosen uniformly from the set of all graphs with n vertices and m edges, where an edge may occur with multiplicity greater than one.
-Abusing standard notation slightly, we call this class of graphs $\mathcal{G}{m,n}$.
-We shall focus on the case m = n, since this is the most interesting case in terms of behavior.
+Abusing standard notation slightly, we call this class of graphs $\mathscr{G}{m,n}$.
+We focus on the case m = n, since this is the most interesting case in terms of behavior.